webqit/oohtml/README.md

 ## Examples

 Here are a few examples in the wide range of use cases these features cover.
-While we'll demonstrate the most basic forms of these scenarios, it takes roughly the same principles to build an intricate form and a highly interactive UI.
+While we'll demonstrate the most basic form of these scenarios, it takes roughly the same principles to build an intricate form and a highly interactive UI.

 <details><summary>Example 1: <i>Single Page Application</i><br>
 └───────── </summary>